SOC 2 Compliance Software for Startups: Buyer Guide

 - Drata is the complexity choice.

-- Secureframe is the budget choice.
+- Secureframe is the guided implementation choice.

-- Thoropass is the guided support choice.
+- Thoropass is the bundled software-and-audit choice.

 The real job of SOC 2 software